When was the last time you were blown away by someone trying to sell you something?

-My friend is a working mom of 3 children under 10 who’s husband is a pilot and gone several days a week.
-Luxurious soaks in a tub were eye roll worthy for her.
+My friend is a working mom of 3 children under 10 whose husband is a pilot and is gone several days a week.
+Luxurious soaks in a tub were eye-roll worthy for her.
 She’d kill the yard from neglect in six months, and the only action that wet bar would see would be drink boxes and string cheese.

 The realtor missed the opportunity to impress this buyer because she couldn’t relate any of the features in context to my friend’s life.

 What truly IMPRESSES us is when we’re featured and made THE focal point of the buying experience.